polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 As demonstrated in the [Build a Local Solochain](/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain/){target=\_blank} guide, the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} provides a functional runtime that includes default FRAME development modules (pallets) to help you get started with building a custom blockchain.

-This article outlines the basic steps for adding a new pallet to the runtime of the node template.
-These steps apply when integrating a FRAME pallet into your runtime.
-However, each pallet has specific configuration requirements, such as the parameters and types needed to enable the pallet's functionality.
-In this guide, you'll learn how to add a pallet to the runtime and configure the settings specific to that pallet.
+Each pallet has specific configuration requirements, such as the parameters and types needed to enable the pallet's functionality.
+In this guide, you'll learn how to add a pallet to a runtime and configure the settings specific to that pallet.

 The purpose of this article is to help you: